QuantiusBenignus/blurt/README.md

 For the minimalists, it is trivial to extrapolate from this hack to a complete CLI solution, without a single pixel of GUI video buffering.
 (A simple Adwaita widget window can cost MBs of video memory) Enter [BlahST](https://github.com/QuantiusBenignus/blahst/) - this more universal, lightweight tool configured for server-client transcription, has replaced Blurt completely for me.

+After the speech is captured, it will be passed to `transcribe` (whisper.cpp) for speech recognition.
+This will happen faster than real time (especially with a fast CPU or if your whisper.cpp installation uses CUDA).
+One can adjust the number of processing threads used by adding  `-t n` to the command line parameters of transcribe (please, see whisper.cpp documentation).
+The script will then parse the text to remove non-speech artifacts, format it and send it to the PRIMARY selection (clipboard) using either X11 or Wayland tools.

+In principle, whisper (whisper.cpp) **is multilingual** and with the correct model file, this extension will "blurt" out UTF-8 text transcribed in the correct language.
+In the wsi script, the language choice can be made permanent by using `-l LC` in the `transcribe` call, where LC stands for the language code of choice, for example `-l fr` for french.

 ##### Temporary directory and files
 Speech-to-text transcription is memory- and CPU-intensive task and fast storage for read and write access can only help.
 That is why **wsi** stores temporary and resource files in memory, for speed and to reduce SSD/HDD "grinding": `TEMPD='/dev/shm'`.